Toffs and Toughs: The boys in later life

+Jack Catlin's family moved to Rickmansworth soon after 1937.
+He joined the Civil Service after leaving school.
+In 2010, he was widowed, had remarried and was living in Weymouth.
+He died in January 2011 at the age of 85, survived by his wife Sheila, his son, daughter, and grandchildren.

 During the Second World War, George Salmon served as an anti-aircraft gunner on board HMS Duckworth.
 After the war, he worked for Rightons Limited, a metal supplier.
 He died in 2000.

-Jack Catlin's family moved to Rickmansworth soon after 1937.
-In 2010, he was widowed, had remarried and was living in Weymouth.
-Jack Catlin died in January 2011 at the age of 85, survived by his wife Sheila, his son, daughter, and grandchildren.

 In 1998, Young and Salmon, by then in their 70s, were asked if they had resented the boys in the Harrow School uniforms.
 "Nah," Young replied.
 "We had our lives, they had theirs.”
 Salmon said, "In those days you accepted what you were and what they were, and got on with it."